-In February 2017, brodalumab (Siliq™; Valeant Pharmaceuticals, New Jersey, United States of America) received US Food and Drug Administration (FDA) approval to treat psoriasis in adult patients who have not responded to other treatments.
+In February 2017, brodalumab (Siliq™; Valeant Pharmaceuticals, New Jersey, USA) received US Food and Drug Administration (FDA) approval to treat psoriasis in adult patients who have not responded to other treatments.

-Valeant expects to commence sales and marketing of brodalumab in the US in the second half of 2017.
+Valeant expects to commence sales and marketing of brodalumab in the United States in the second half of 2017.

-- Prescribers must be certified with the Siliq (brodalumab) REMS Program and counsel patients about the risk of suicidal ideation and behaviour.
+- Prescribers must be certified with the REMS Program and counsel patients about the risk of suicidal ideation and behaviour.

 - Patients with new or worsening symptoms of depression or suicidality should be referred to a mental health professional as appropriate.